gkushang/nemo-cucumberjs-framework/README.md

 $ BROWSER=chrome grunt acceptance
 ```

-N.B.: Please make sure the `chromedriver` is availabel at your $PATH
+N.B.: Please make sure the `chromedriver` is available at your $PATH

 ### Run on Sauce Labs browser